HomeDev GuideAPI Reference

 Optimizely Forms is only supported by MVC-based websites and HTML5-compliant browsers.

-Editors can set a retention policy in the user interface, that is, control how long finalized form submissions and partially submitted form data should be stored.
+Editors can set a retention policy in the user interface, controlling how long finalized form submissions and partially submitted form data should be stored.

-Use Actor to change expired date of submission
+Use actor to change the expired date of submission

 By default, the retention policy of a form applies to all its submissions.
-It is possible to write a custom actor to change the date for a specific submission.
-In this example, we create a custom actor to check if a submission comes from an internal or external visitor.
-If it comes from an internal user, the expired date is set to the previous day so the submission is deleted right after the Submission Cleanup scheduled job is run.
+You can write a custom actor to change the date for a specific submission.
+In this example, you create a custom actor to check if a submission comes from an internal or external visitor.
+If it comes from an internal user, the expired date is set to the previous day, so the submission is deleted right after the Submission Cleanup scheduled job is run.

 1. Create a class that implements the PostSubmissionActorBase and ISyncOrderedSubmissionActor classes.